how-to-react/nwb-semantic-release/README.md

 ## Recreating
 - `$ nwb new web-module nwb-semantic-release`
 - Updated `travis.yml` to use node version 7.9.0
+- Added semantic release and various packages and configuration (see package.json)
+- npm publish --access public